section-engineering-education/engineering-education/content/articles/beginner's-guide-to-lottie-animations-in-android-using-kotlin/index.md

   - url: /engineering-education/beginner's-guide-to-lottie-animations-in-android-using-kotlin/hero.jpg
     alt: Beginner's guide to Lottie animations in Android using Kotlin
 ---

-# Introduction
+### Introduction

-Lottie is an open-source animation library, developed at Airbnb.
-It renders Adobe After Effects with BodyMovin on mobile(Android, iOS and React Native), web and windows.
-BodyMovin is an Adobe After Effects plugin that exports animations to a .json file.
+Designing animations can be tedious and technical for most developers. **Lottie** is an open-source animation library developed by *Airbnb*.
+It renders Adobe After Effects with BodyMovin. **BodyMovin** is an Adobe After Effects plugin that exports animations to a JSON file.

-Designing animations can be tedious and technical for most developers.
 Lottie makes it easy to work with animations without downloading heavy animation files.

-Lottie is beautiful and helps you achieve a clean UI, therefore achieving a good user experience.
-They are easy to use and the files can be found on their site at www.lottiefiles.com
+Lottie helps developers achieve a clean UI, therefore achieving a good user experience.
+Lottie is easy to use, and the files can be accessed on their [site](https://lottiefiles.com/).
+Lottie is supported on mobile (Android, iOS, and React Native), web, and desktop applications.

-# Why use Lottie
+### Why use Lottie